datawire/ambassador-docs/docs/emissary/pre-release/topics/install/convert-to-v3alpha1.md

 `getambassador.io/v3alpha1`.

 <Alert severity="info">
-  There is no need to convert all your resources to <code>getambassador.io/v3alpha1</code>
+  While it is not necessary to convert all your resources to <code>getambassador.io/v3alpha1</code>
-  immediately; it will be fine if you do this lazily.
-However, some functionality of
-  $productName$ $version$ is not available without using <code>getambassador.io/v3alpha1</code>
-  resources.
+  immediately, you should ultimately update them all for full functionality with $productName$
 </Alert>

 In general, the best way to convert any resource is to start with `kubectl get`: using